cubits/cubits-ruby/README.md

 # => {"tx_ref_code"=>"RNXH3"}
 ```

-On success `.buy` creates a transaction and returns its reference code.
+On success, `.buy` creates a transaction and returns its reference code.

 ## Sell bitcoins

-`Cubits.sell` helper method creates a transaction to sell bitcoins from your Cubits wallet and receive amount in specified fiat currency.
-Fiat funds will be credited to your Cubits account.
+`Cubits.sell` helper method creates a transaction to sell bitcoins from your Cubits wallet and receive the according amount in the specified fiat currency.
+Fiat funds will be credited to your Cubits cash account.

-Exact exchange rate will be calculated at the transaction execution time.
+The exact exchange rate will be calculated at the transaction execution time.

 #### Parameters
 Attribute   | Data type   | Description
 ------------|-------------|--------------
-sender      | Hash        | Sender attributes define spending part of transaction
+sender      | Hash        | Sender attributes define the spending part of the transaction
 sender[:amount] | String   | Amount in BTC to be spent, decimal number as a string (e.g. "0.01250000")
-receiver    | Hash        | Receiver attributes define receiving part of transaction
+receiver    | Hash        | Receiver attributes define the receiving part of the transaction
 receiver[:currency] | String | ISO 4217](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) code of the currency that you want to receive (e.g. "EUR")